 When the six people were crossing the streambed, the police officers were laughing and shouted at them to go back to Bosnia.
 The officers checked with a torch that the group didn’t return.

-Early on March 24, after an estimated hour or five kilometers of walking, the group reached Velika Kladusa (BiH).
+Early on March 24, after an estimated hour or five kilometres of walking, the group reached Velika Kladusa (BiH).
 Even though the men had correctly declared to the Croatian police that they had entered Croatia near Bihac, they were thus pushed back at about 50 km distance from Bihac (roughly estimated location of the push back: coordinates 45.162418, 15.7647092).